 If you're making gifs, get GifGun by Nik Ska.
 Never waste your time again by roundtripping through Photoshop to make a gif.
 Without GifGun, it's unlikely that the tutorials on this site would have gif examples.

 Color Vibrance FREE

 Video Copilot's Color Vibrance plugin has helped me on a few projects where directors were looking for certain colors to pop.
 You can also use it to subtly unify the colors in a composite.
 It's actually helped me quite a bit more than expected to save some projects by adding an unexpected dimension to the design.

 Saber, also free from Video Copilot, is quite useful.
-You can use it to stroke a mask, add in energy effects, etc. It has a great library of different presets too.
+You can use it to stroke a mask, add in energy effects, etc. And it has an excellent library of different presets.
 Andrew Kramer shows off a lot of cool uses in his introduction for Saber, but there are a lot of cool ways you can use it.
 Check out our Ring of Fire tutorial for example.

 Element 3D $199.95

 You've probably seen the excellent Video Copilot plugin Element 3D, but if not it allows you to bring a model into After Effects and then texture, light, animate, and even clone it.
 In my opinion, it's a little quirky about some things—like anchor points—but once you figure that out it works pretty well.
 If you're wondering, it's usually just better to make nulls for your object groups and animate those instead.